DeeeeLAN/homebridge-sleepiq/README.md

 # Homebridge SleepIQ

-In my origin readme, I had a statement:
+In my original readme, I had a statement:

 > So far, I have not seen Sleep Number get upset with too many requests, but in theory they could at some point in time if we flood their network.